benroberts999/benroberts999.github.io/_posts/2018/11/wsl-coding-windows-ubuntu.md

 ---
 usemathjax: true
 layout: post
-title: You're up and running!
+title: Using linux from within windows: ubuntu bash, compiling c++, and more
 ---

 There are a few ways to install and run C++ (or any other programming